 West Cumbria water supply project: West Cumbria is an environmentally sensitive area, and we continue to work hard to minimise our impact on this special place and comply with the European Habitats Directive.

 Ennerdale Water, a natural lake from which we abstract water for the local population, and the River Ehen, are incredibly sensitive environments.
 Ultimately, we need to cease taking water from Ennerdale entirely.

 Following consultation, we identified Thirlmere as our preferred alternative source, and are proposing to invest in the construction of a pipeline to transport water from Thirlmere to West Cumbria.

-Leakage: we have met our leakage target for eight consecutive years and are on target to meet it yet again using an extensive programme of leakage control actions.
-During 2015/16 total leakage across the region averaged 452 Ml/d, against a target level of 462.7 Ml/d.
+Leakage: we have met our leakage target for 10 consecutive years and are on target to meet it yet again using an extensive programme of leakage control actions.
+During 2017/18 total leakage across the region averaged 453 Ml/d, against a target level of 462.7 Ml/d.
 We're developing a number of innovative new techniques to detect and manage leakage across our network including satellite technology and the UK's first water sniffer dog unit.

 Water efficiency: We implement a wide range of activities to encourage our customers to be more water efficient and have a bespoke water efficiency campaign called Watertight.